antonioribeiro/laravel-installer/README.md

 l4i
 ===

-Laravel 4 Install Script for Linux
+A Laravel 4 Install Script for Linux

 This script will install a working development structure of Laravel 4 with a basic Twitter Booststrap template.